 Expressive verbal and written communication skills in English.
 Skills in other languages are also welcomed

-We use a variety technologies, and prior experience with any of the following would be useful but not essential: scripting languages like
+We use a variety of technologies, and prior experience with any of the following would be useful but not essential:

 Initially, most developers work on solving short-term issues, which is the perfect way to learn about the various different products and services that we maintain.
 As well as this, you might work on our cybercrime disruption workflow, by improving our rule-based systems and performing countermeasures against active phishing sites.